haquema/makers-javascript-fndamentals/contents/5b-objects.md

 bike = Bike.new
 ```

-However, in Javascript, objects designate a different kind of values, quite similar to Ruby hashes.
-Here's a Javascript object:
+However, in JavaScript, objects designate a different kind of values, quite similar to Ruby hashes.
+Here's a JavaScript object:

 ```javascript
 let person = {